Al-Hajjaj ibn Yusuf: Family

 Al-Hajjaj's first wife was Umm Aban, a daughter of Nu'man ibn Bashir al-Ansari, an aide of Caliph Mu'awiya and onetime governor of Kufa.
 Before being appointed governor of Iraq, he was also wed to another daughter of Nu'man, Hamida, after she had been divorced by Rawh ibn Zinba; al-Hajjaj divorced Hamida during his governorship in Iraq.
 During his governorship of Medina, al-Hajjaj married Umm al-Julas, a daughter of Abdallah ibn Khalid ibn Asid, a member of the Umayyad dynasty.
 This followed his divorce of Umm Kulthum bint Abd Allah ibn Ja'far, a grandniece of Caliph Ali (r.
 656–661).
 While al-Mas'udi holds al-Hajjaj divorced Umm Kulthum to humiliate the family of Abu Talib (the father of Ali), accounts recorded in the Kitab al-aghani and by Ibn Abd Rabbihi and Ibn al-Athir hold that Abd al-Malik ordered al-Hajjaj to divorce her and return her dowry after petitions by her father and the Umayyad prince Khalid ibn Yazid ibn Mu'awiya; the modern historian Shiv Rai Chowdhry argues the latter account is more credible.
 During his rule in Iraq, al-Hajjaj married Hind, a daughter of al-Muhallab, but according to the historian al-Tabari, divorced her in 708/09 because she cried audibly at the torture of her brother Yazid in al-Hajjaj's prison.
 With his marriage to Umm Banin bint al-Mughira ibn Abd al-Rahman, a great-granddaughter of al-Harith ibn Hisham, al-Hajjaj became one of the few non-Qurayshites to marry into the aristocratic Banu Makhzum clan; two of his sons also married into the clan.

 According to the historian Ibn Hazm (d.
-1064), al-Hajjaj had four sons: his eldest Muhammad, and Abd al-Malik, Aban and Sulayman (or al-Walid).
+1064), al-Hajjaj had four sons: his eldest Muhammad, Abd al-Malik, Aban and Sulayman (or al-Walid).
 The latter three were named after members of the Umayyad dynasty.
-Al-Tabari mentions a son named Abd Allah.
-Muhammad died during al-Hajjaj's lifetime and his descendants were recorded living in Damascus as late as the 9th century.
-Abd al-Malik also had descendants recorded living in the 9th century, in Basra, while Aban and Sulayman (or al-Walid) died without progeny.
+Al-Tabari mentions another son named Abd Allah.
+Muhammad died during al-Hajjaj's lifetime and his descendants were recorded as living in Damascus as late as the 9th century.
+Abd al-Malik also had descendants recorded living in the 9th century in Basra, while Aban and Sulayman (or al-Walid) died without progeny.